Quality of life comparison

 United States has a total of 19,924 km of coastline.
 In Angola, that number is 1,600 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Direcção Nacional dos Impostos, Ministério das Finanças.
+The statistics above were calculated using the following data sources: Direcção Nacional dos Impostos, Ministério das Finanças, The World Factbook, Internal Revenue Service.